-The internal audit function is outsourced to Grant Thornton Certified Public Accountants LLP, Shanghai which has adequate resources of suitably qualified and experienced personnel and the staff assigned have the relevant qualifications and experience to meet the standards of the Institute of Internal Auditors.
+The internal audit function is outsourced to Ruihua Certified Public Accountants, Shanghai (formerly known as Ruihua Consulting (RSM China) Co., Ltd., Shanghai) which has adequate resources of suitably qualified and experienced personnel and the staff assigned have the relevant qualifications and experience to meet the standards of the Institute of Internal Auditors.
 The outsourced IA's primary line of reporting is to the Chairman of the Audit Committee, with administrative reporting to the Chief Financial Officer.
+The appointment, termination, evaluation and fee of the outsourced IA is reviewed and approved by the Audit Committee.

 The internal audit charter is approved by the Audit Committee and the outsourced internal audit function is independent of the functions it audits.
 It functions in accordance with the International Standards for the Professional Practice of Internal Auditing and the Code of Ethics.
 In addition, the outsourced IA has appropriate standing within the Group.

 The Audit Committee reviews the annual internal audit plans.
 The Audit Committee reviews the reports of internal audit each quarter, including the reports on Related Party Transactions.
 All improvements to controls recommended by the outsourced IA and accepted by the Audit Committee are monitored for implementation.
-The Audit Committee also reviews the adequacy and the performance of the outsourced internal audit function annually.
+The Audit Committee reviews the adequacy, effectiveness and the performance of the outsourced internal audit function annually.
+The Audit Committee is of the view that the outsourced internal audit function is adequate, effective, independent of the functions it audits and has performed its function satisfactorily.